 Do not confront any parties involved, do not contact the news stations or other patients, do not contact the hospital system, stay off social media, and do not speak to the insurance adjuster without a medical malpractice lawyer present.

 The lawsuit itself will take time.
 In any case, it is a process.
-Contact an attorney asap, and after the initial consult, if your case is accepted you can expect the rest of the process to look similar to this, but please understand that every case is different:
+As soon as possible, contact an attorney.
+If they accept your case after the initial consultation, you can expect the rest of the process to follow this outline, but please keep in mind that every case is unique:

 - Discovery: This is the stage in the process of litigation where both parties can obtain relevant information from each other.
-During this phase, the injured party will be deposed (questioned under oath) by the defendant’s attorney.
+The defendant’s attorney will depose (question under oath) the injured party during this phase.

-An experienced attorney will fight for you, and patients like you.
-At Habush Habush & Rottier, we will fight for what is right.
+An experienced attorney will try to get the maximum compensation the client deserves.
 The Habush Habush & Rottier medical malpractice team can help to recover the following expenses:

 - Medical Bills